Netflix ad-supported plan to launch in November at $7 a month | Technology

 Subscribers to the plan will see roughly four to five minutes of advertising per hour, Netflix said.
 Newly released films will have limited advertising to preserve the cinematic experience.
 About 5% to 10% of Netflix's programming will not be available on the ad-supported alternative because of licensing restrictions, Netflix Chief Operating Officer Greg Peters told reporters.

-Shares of Netflix were up 3.9% at $229.44 in afternoon trading.
-The company's stock has fallen 62% this year.
+Shares of Netflix were up 5.4% at $232.86 in late afternoon trading.
+The company's stock had fallen 62% this year before Thursday's announcement.
 Netflix executives had adamantly opposed adding commercials to their service for years.
 They announced a change of heart in April when the company stunned Wall Street by shedding subscribers in the first quarter and predicting additional defections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)